Ruling Out to Rule In: Contrastive Hypothesis Retrieval for Medical Question Answering

 We propose Contrastive Hypothesis Retrieval (CHR), a framework inspired by clinical differential diagnosis that operationalizes this principle at inference time.
 CHR produces a contrastive pair consisting of a target hypothesis ($H^+$) describing the likely correct answer and a mimic hypothesis ($H^-$) describing the most plausible incorrect alternative.
 The retriever scores documents by promoting $H^+$-aligned content while penalizing $H^-$-aligned content, steering the query away from the hard-negative region and surfacing documents that conventional methods fail to reach.

+A naive fixed penalty is not always safe: when the mimic hypothesis semantically overlaps the target hypothesis, subtracting its embedding erases target-relevant signals as well.
+To address this, we introduce an \emph{adaptive} contrastive weight that dampens the penalty as the cosine similarity between $\vec{H^+}$ and $\vec{H^-}$ increases, so that highly separable hypotheses receive full contrastive filtering while near-collapse pairs revert to $H^+$-driven retrieval.
+Empirically, adaptive weighting recovers accuracy on the failure cases we previously attributed to semantic co-occurrence collapse without sacrificing performance elsewhere.

-In three medical QA benchmarks with three answer generators, CHR consistently outperforms all five baselines.
-Retrieval shift analysis pools all instances where CHR answers correctly but HyDE does not ($n=587$).
-In 85.2\% of these cases, the top-5 documents retrieved by CHR share no overlap with HyDE's top-5, which supports the view that the contrastive mechanism redirects retrieval to different evidence rather than incrementally re-ranking the same candidate pool.
+We evaluate CHR under a broader empirical protocol than prior work.
+Beyond three medical QA benchmarks and three answer generators, we test CHR across four retrievers spanning both dense (MedCPT, BGE-large-en-v1.5, E5-large-v2) and sparse (BM25) families, and against five query-expansion baselines.
+Across all configurations, CHR outperforms every baseline in aggregate, and retrieval shift analysis on the $n=587$ pooled cases where CHR answers correctly but HyDE does not shows that 85.2\% have zero top-5 overlap, confirming that CHR redirects retrieval to different evidence rather than incrementally re-ranking the same candidate pool.

 Our contributions are as follows. \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item We identify a systematic failure mode shared by existing query-expansion methods for medical QA.
 They model only what to find, leaving the retriever vulnerable to hard negatives when the dominant corpus pattern favors a clinically plausible mimic.